Azure/FTALive-Sessions/content/DataAnalytics/splitofdata.md

 ### 4) Data Mart

 This is a specialized subset of data warehouse, designed to handle business and reporting needs to a specific unit or department within an organization.
 For example if you are in the retail industry you have a data warehouse that stores records of all your stores, inventory, sales, marketing, online transactions, etc. For specifically catering to the needs of marketing unit you may choose to have a data mart instead.
 Given its nature of specialization it may have fewer sources of data ingestion and likewise lesser volume of data than a data warehouse.
 This helps with faster aggregation on data and more structural focus on summarizing data.
 Majority of the time they are project-focused with limited or oriented and focussed usage.Datamarts provide a simple and optionally no-code experience to ingest data from different data sources, **extract transform and load (ETL)** the data using Power Query, then load it into an Azure SQL database that's fully managed and requires no tuning or optimization.
-They can handle up to 100GB of data
+They can handle up to 100GB of data.

 #### When to use Data Mart solution